Fire Extinguisher Service, Sales & Training

-Complete Fire Extinguisher Service, Sales, Replacement, Placement Support, Training, and Compliance Help
+Fire Extinguisher Inspection, Service, Replacement, Sales, Placement Support, and Training

-EXO Fire Protection provides full-service fire extinguisher support for commercial properties throughout Southern Utah.
-This page is built as one complete extinguisher resource covering inspections, annual service, recurring program support, maintenance, recharge, hydrostatic testing coordination, replacement of failed or missing units, new extinguisher sales, cabinet and bracket support, placement guidance, customer education, and fire extinguisher training.
+EXO Fire Protection provides full-service fire extinguisher support for Southern Utah businesses and properties, including inspections, annual service, maintenance, recharge, hydrostatic testing coordination, replacement of missing or failed units, new extinguisher sales, bracket and cabinet support, placement guidance, and extinguisher training.

 What this page covers